 The manufacture, sale, labelling and promotion of tobacco products are regulated in Canada.
 Find out what federal regulations will affect your business if you sell tobacco products.

 Tobacco: Federal Regulations

-If you sell tobacco products, you should also contact the municipality where the business will be operating for any local licences or permits that you may need.
+You should also contact the municipality where the business will be operating for any local licences or permits that you may need.

 Association of Municipalities of Ontario